ALL ABOUT LAVENDER OIL

 |Lavender (Natural Blend) Essential Oil||Found in:

 ||New Directions Aromatics’ Lavender (Natural Blend):

 40/42 indicates the specific ratio of the main chemical constituents, Linalool and Linalyl acetate.

 |Lavender Floral Water

 CONTRAINDICATIONS FOR LAVENDER ESSENTIAL OIL

-Lavender can potentially increase the effectiveness of medications such as those related to sleep disorders or those prescribed for depression and the same advice applies for any cough or flu medicine that induces sleep, as Lavender stimulates drowsiness.
-It is best to avoid Lavender oil when undergoing surgery or anesthesia.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
+Lavender Oil can potentially increase the effectiveness of medications such as those related to sleep disorders or those prescribed for depression and the same advice applies for any cough or flu medicine that induces sleep, as Lavender Oil stimulates drowsiness.
+It is best to avoid using Lavender Oil when undergoing surgery or anesthesia.

 New Directions Aromatics Inc.

 All rights reserved.